- 100-percent online

 CAS 844: Capstone

-This course is the Capstone in the MA Strategic Communication degree program.
+This course is the Capstone in the Strategic Communication M.A. program.
 It provides practical experience in the planning and management of strategic communication projects involving the use of new and digital media.
-Using a service-learning format, it requires the application of managerial, communication, and strategic skills to a realistic business project in a virtual team setting.
+Using a service-learning format, it requires the application of managerial, communication and strategic skills to a realistic business project in a virtual team setting.